History & Inception of Rugby League in Ghana 2012 - 2014

 The driving force from 2019 and the return from Covid 19

-The development of the game for 2020 and future seasons has sat in the hands of a dedicated committee, volunteer base, board members and officials.
-With the COVID 19 pandemic putting a hold on all activities for the majority of the 2020 season, the game regrouped for the 2021 season and had it's most successful year to date.
+The development of the game for 2020 and future seasons sat in the hands of a dedicated committee, volunteer base, board members and officials.
+With the COVID 19 pandemic putting a hold on all activities for the majority of the 2020 season, the game regrouped for the 2021 season and had an incredibly successful year.

-The RLFG has saw a number of rounds of successful 9s competition take place, the Rugby League Wizard live quiz, training for men, women along with an influx of juniors.
+The RLFG saw a number of rounds of 9s competition take place, the Rugby League Wizard live quiz, training for men and women along with an influx of juniors.
 The 2021 Championships were a great success, Skolars being crowned the Men's Champions for the season.
 The most talented players moved to the Origins Cup Series which took place in September, and the National Team selection process followed HERE.

 Without competition for the National Team from another nation, the Presidents XIII were assembled (the best of the competition that were not selected for the National Team) and the first ever inter nation trial was born.